Best Flower Bulbs for Mediterranean Gardens in Cool Countries

 Flower Bulbs, Corms or Rhizomes for your Mediterranean Garden

 Native to North America, Allium cernuum (Nodding Wild Allium) is a lovely, carefree, bulbous, herbaceous perennial with loose, nodding umbels of tiny bell-shaped, pink to lilac or even white flowers.
-Each erect stem produces up to 30 flowers!
+Erect, each stem produces up to 30 flowers!
 These blooms are nicely complemented by narrow, strap-shaped leaves that remain attractive for a reasonably long period until they die back in late summer.
 Blooming from late spring to mid-summer, this lovely Allium exudes an onion smell when cut or bruised.

 Native to the Mediterranean, Allium flavum (Yellow-Flowered Garlic) is a showy and carefree bulbous perennial with fragrant umbels of pendant, golden-yellow, bell-shaped flowers on thin arching stalks.
 Each stem produces up to 60 flowers and rises atop the foliage of narrow, blue-green leaves.
 Blooming in late spring to early summer, this charming Allium is fully hardy and looks very charming in the rock garden.
 This beauty naturalizes easily and will come back year after year!

-Allium sphaerocephalon is a lovely addition to the border where it adds interest and movement with its dense egg-shaped flower heads atop straight and slender stems, delicately turning from green to purple as they mature.
+Allium sphaerocephalon or 'Drumstick Allium' is a lovely addition to the border where it adds interest and movement with its dense egg-shaped flower heads atop straight and slender stems, delicately turning from green to purple as they mature.
 Blooming in late spring to early summer, this spectacular bulbous perennial adds some dramatic color to the garden.
 Naturalizes easily and will come back year after year

 This charming tuberous perennial bursts from the ground in late spring - early summer with highly elegant, white, luminous hooded spathes, striped pale pink.
 Besides the exotic beauty of its blooms, Arisaema candidissimum (Chinese Cobra Lily) also emits a sweet perfume, which lasts for a short while after the spathe unfolds.
 The foliage of huge, three-lobed leaves usually appears after the flowers, and remains attractive during the growing season.